 Here’s everything you need to know as the three petrol heads make their return.

-The Grand Tour Scotland Special release date
+The Grand Tour Lochdown release date

 Series four is comprised of a number of specials.
 The first – Seamen – dropped on Friday, 13th December 2019, while the second – A Massive Hunt – arrived in December 2020.

-After the release of The Grand Tour presents Seamen, production was put on hold due to the coronavirus pandemic – however, it seemed as though the trio were back to work this summer, with Clarkson sharing a picture in June of himself and his two co-presenters at a safe social distance.
+After the release of The Grand Tour presents Seamen, production was put on hold due to the coronavirus pandemic – however, it seemed as though the trio were back to work by summer, with Clarkson sharing a picture in June of himself and his two co-presenters at a safe social distance.